 The easy portability of an SD card or a Micro SD card also makes it very appealing to users.
-The fact that they can be used by a number of devices ads to their popularity.
+So many devices can take advantage of these memory cards, this makes them quite popular.

 Corruption of SD and micro SD Card Data and Prevention.

-Loss of data on an SD card can be prevented by taking the following precautionary measures.
+Loss of data on an SD card preventable, take the following precautionary measures.

 - Safely remove the SD card from the computer.